 Key Stage 3 refers to students following National Curriculum Subjects prior to the onset of GCSE / BTEC.

-Key Stage 4 refers to students following GCSE / BTEC courses.
-Students begin KS4 in year 9 for Maths, English and Science.
-For all other subjects, KS4 starts in year 10 after the options process.
+Key Stage 4 refers to students following GCSE / BTEC / V Cert courses.
+Students begin KS4 in Year 9 for Maths, English and Science.
+For all other subjects, KS4 starts in Year 10 after the options process.

-Key Stage 5 refers to students undertaking courses usually in our Sixth Form although some KS4 age students will access courses at this level too.
+Key Stage 5 refers to students following A Level and BTEC courses usually in our Sixth Form although some KS4 age students will access courses at this level too.

 Lateness / Punctuality

-If a student is late this will be recorded by the tutor and with recurrences of lateness detentions will be used.
-All students arriving late to the academy must sign in with Mr Bradburn outside Main Reception prior to going to lessons.
-Students with regular lateness will be put onto lateness reports and be monitored by tutor / Head of House.
+If a student is late this will be recorded by the teaching member of staff and a whole school detention will be issued.
+All students arriving late to the academy must sign in with the Senior Pastoral Manager on duty outside Main Reception prior to going to lessons.
+Students with regular lateness will be monitored by tutor / Senior Pastoral Manager.
 Please see our Attendance and Punctuality Policies for further details – this is available in the Academy Policies section.

 Leaving Academy Premises

 Students who need to leave the academy premises for medical purposes must have their planner signed by parents (using the medical page).
-The note needs to be shown to the student’s tutor who must also sign it then show it to student reception as they leave and sign out of the academy.
-If the student returns to the academy after an appointment they must sign-in with Mr Bradburn in Student Reception.
-Students will only be allowed to leave the academy site if they are collected by an adult.
+The note needs to be shown to the student’s tutor or pastoral team who must also sign it then show it to Main Reception as they leave and sign out of the academy.
+If the student returns to the academy after an appointment they must sign in at Main Reception.
+Students will only be allowed to leave the academy site if they are collected by an adult or prior permission has been given by parent / carer for the students to leave alone.

 All students have access to a locker in their House area.
 All coats, bags and other personal items should be left in lockers and only planners, books and pencil cases carried to lessons.
 The locker must remain locked at all times.
 The rental of a locker is paid when your child starts at the academy and costs £37.50 for 5 years.
 Students on Free School Meals are entitled to a free rental.